junquant/mlproject/report/report.md

 # Report

-## Problem Description
+## Introduction

-* Human Activity Recognition using Machine Learning techniques

 Wearable technologies are getting more and more common and machine learning plays an important role in enabling the machine to recognize a person's activity.
 With some physical parameters measurement of human body, a computer is smart enough to tell the activity carried out by a person,i.e. sitting, running or climbing up stairs.
-While typical machine learning projects seeks to classify the activity performed, this project attempts to go a step further and aims to develop a method to best classify the activity and the person performing the activity.
+The constructed model may be deployed in a health care setting, to monitor a patient's activities.
+With the ability to differentiate the activities and the person performing it, it also opens up the possibility of sharing the wearable device.
+Typical machine learning projects seeks to classify the activity performed, this project attempts to go a step further and aims to develop a method to best classify the activity and the person performing the activity.
 Using the T,P,E framework, the problem can be summarized into:

 * **Task** - Predict the activity *and* the person performing the activity
-* **Performance** - Number of actions *and* person performing the activity correctly classified
+* **Performance** - Percentage of actions *and* person performing the activity correctly classified
 * **Experience** - PAMAP2 data set of labeled IMU readings available from the UCI Machine Learning Repository

+## Objective
-A few classifier models have been built and compared: Naive Bayes classifier, Support Vector Machine classifier, Logistic Regression classifier.
+The objective of this project is to evaluate empirically the performance of various machine learning algorithms in terms of the time taken to train the model, accuracy, precision and recall.
+The project also aims to empirically evaluate the performance of methodology used to predict both the activity and subject.
+For the above objectives, a few classifier models have been built and compared.
+They are namely, the Naive Bayes classifier, Support Vector Machine classifier, Logistic Regression classifier.

-The constructed model may be deployed in a health care setting, to monitor a patient's activities.
-With the ability to differentiate the activities and the person performing it, it also opens up the possibility of sharing the wearable device.

-## Data Set
+## About the Data Set

 The PAMAP2 data set available from UCI Machine Learning Repository [(Link)](https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring) consist the data collected from 9 subjects(persons).